Morning, Thursday, 30th April 2020

 - Delivering new and affordable homes - capturing land value, building the right type of housing, and engaging communities;

-- Priorities for planning at a local level - developing local plans, achieving biodiversity net gain, and effective utilisation of permitted development rights; and
+- Planning at a local level - developing local plans, achieving biodiversity net gain, and effective utilisation of permitted development rights; and

 - Lessons to be learnt from alternative planning systems.